 Clementines make me happy.
 And, I like to spread their happiness in my home, in our kitchen particularly.
 I frequently have a footed bowl filled with them on the counter.
 It provides a burst of cheery, sunshiny color where my family can easily grab a few as they are going out the door or peel one or two while we are chatting while I am preparing dinner.
 They serve as a simple, decorating trick and they provide a quick burst of refreshment and a light little snack at the same time.
 They are easy to peel and no wonder some varieties are called “cuties.”

-They clear things up.
-Clementines contains a rich amount of ascorbic acid and beta carotene - both crucial for better vision.
+- They clear things up.
+Clementines contain a rich amount of ascorbic acid and beta-carotene – both crucial for better vision.

-Your trainer will be impressed.
+- Your trainer will be impressed.
 They are a great food for those watching the waistline.
 Clementines contain very low amounts of sugar and fat.
-The fiber in them makes you feel full and the hydration they provide help you feel satisfied as well.
+The fiber in them makes you feel full and the hydration they provide helps you feel satisfied as well.

 1. Whip up a Sweet and Tangy Vinaigrette.